 About

 Éy swáyel.
-Tilyen tel skwíx.
+Tilyen tel shxwelméxwelh skwíx.
+Miranda Kelly tel skwíx.
 Teli tsel kw'e The'wá:lí.

 I am of Stó:lō and mixed settler ancestry.
-I was raised in my home community, Soowahlie First Nation (near Chilliwack, BC) and have ties to Cowichan, Snuneymuxw, and Sumas First Nations.
-I proudly carry the ancestral name, Tilyen.
-I have enjoyed living on the beautiful unceded, ancestral lands of Musqueam, Squamish and Tsleil-Waututh Peoples since 2009.
-I am a wife and mother to two young children.
+I live in my home community, Soowahlie First Nation (near Chilliwack, BC) with my husband and two children.
 My pronouns are she/her.

 Lets'emo:t